Retired

 • March Current/Last Team

-Born in Munich, Bavaria, Germany, Jochen Mass started his racing career in 1968 with notable success, driving an Alfa Romeo Giulia and winning both races he entered.
-Encouraged by his early victories, he competed in 1969 with an Alfa Romeo 1600 GTA, emerging as a strong contender against Dieter Glemser in the German Touring Car Championship.
+Born in Munich, Germany, Jochen Mass started his racing career in 1968 with success, driving an Alfa Romeo Giulia and winning both races he entered.
+Encouraged by his early wins, he competed in 1969 with an Alfa Romeo 1600 GTA, emerging as a strong contender against Dieter Glemser in the German Touring Car Championship.
 His performance caught Ford’s attention, leading to an opportunity to test an Escort at Zandvoort.

 NationalityGerman